abentele/PhotosExporter/Readme.md

 If you move the exported folder, be sure to recreate the `Latest` link, because it would be broken after moving the folders.

+## Parameters of the exporter

+All parameters can be applied both to the SnapshotPhotosExporter and to IncrementalPhotosExporter.

+* exportMediaGroupFilter: filter for the media groups (default: all media groups are exported)
+* exportPhotosOfMediaGroupFilter: filter for photos in a media group (default: all media groups are exported)
+* exportMediaObjectFilter: filter for media objects (default: all media objects are exported)
+* exportCalculated: set to false if calculated photos should not be exported (default: true)
+* exportOriginals: set to false if calculated photos should not be exported (default: true)

 # Supported platforms

 * macOS 10.14 "Mojave" (tested by the maintainer)